Questions to Ask Your Doctors and Nurses Before Surgery

 If I take medicine for heart disease, should I keep taking it?

 Taking certain medicines together can cause problems.
-Tell your doctor about all the medicines you are taking, including over-the-counter things like aspirin and herbal remedies.
-Your doctor will tell you which medicines you should continue to take and which medicines you should stop taking before surgery.
+Tell your doctor about all the medicines you are taking, including over-the-counter medication like aspirin and herbal remedies.
+Your doctor will tell you which medicines you should continue to take and which ones you should stop taking before surgery.

 - Tell your doctor about other medical problems you may have, such as allergies or diabetes.
 These problems could affect your surgery and treatment.